bandoos/yosov3/README.md

 The default configuration values serves on port 8000 from all interfaces.
-To run in development mode make sure to `$ source dev_env_vars` before running the server.
+To run in development mode make sure to `$ source dev_env_vars` before running the server. dev mode will turn on hot reload.

+### Monitoring instrumentation
+The prediction server can optionally be monitored via OpenTelemetry instrumentation.
+Instrumentation is available outside of dev_mode, and is turned on by setting `YOSO_otel_instrument=TRUE`.

+By default monitoring exports spans to the console.
+This is useful to check everything is working but is undesirable in general.
+A more useful setup is using a span collector like `zipkin`.

+To enable zipkin monitoring set `YOSO_otel_instrument_exporter=zipkin` and `YOSO_ZIPKIN_endpoint=http://<zipkin-host>:<zipkin-port>/api/v2/spans`.

+A plug and play zipkin instance can be run via docker with:
+`$ docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin`

 ## Installation